the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 }
 ~~~~~~~

-The actual search criteria is an implementation detail of `filterParents()` now.
+The actual search criteria in the if-else statement is an implementation detail of `filterParents()` now.
 As you have learned, you can outsource the search condition with a callback function, making the `filterParents()` function more abstract.
 Try it yourself, as we/you have done in the previous section, or follow the instructions: By using a callback function as second argument for this function, we can extract this implementation detail (here the search criteria) and tell the function from the outside what condition it has to meet to filter the array into a new array:

 {title="index.js",lang="javascript"}
 ~~~~~~~